simplifies/xvideos-scraper/README.md

 # xvideos-scraper
-A Python scraper to scrape videos from xvideos.com.
+A Python scraper to scrap videos from xvideos.com.

+## Usage
+- Clone this repository.
+- Install required packages from `requirements.txt`.
+- Run `scraper.py`.

 ## Note
-I have not tested this code properly but I have not found any issues so far.
-If you get an error open a issue and I'll see if I can fix it.
+I have not tested this code properly and I have not found any issues so far.
+If you get an error open an issue.